flantig/animeDayParser/README.md

 ### Bot Commands
 > \>today

-This command will display only one (1) shitpost.
+This command will display only one (1) post.

 > \>todayAll

-This command will display every shitpost that is for the current day in a paginated embed. \
+This command will display every post that is for the current day in a paginated embed. \
-Click the reactions on the bottom to scroll through the shitposts.
+Click the reactions on the bottom to scroll through the posts.

+> \>daily

+This command will post one randomized post every 24 hours.
+Use this command in the text \
+channel you'd like it to post daily.

+> \>daily off

+This command checks if the server is set for automated posts.
+If it is, we turn it off.
+If it isn't, we tell the user that it wasn't set